watsbeat/brisband/README.md

     - View a list of flagged item-posts
     - Unflag an item-post or comment

-##A workflow diagram of the user journey/s.
+## A workflow diagram of the user journey/s.

-##Wireframes
+## Wireframes

-##Database Entity Relationship Diagrams
+## Database Entity Relationship Diagrams

-###Site map
+### Site map

-#Details of planning process including,
+# Details of planning process including,

-##Project plan & timeline
+## Project Overview
+### Plan
+    - Our first initiative as a group was to plan out the scope of our app, and define a timeframe to which we would meet certain goals.
+Firstly we planned out all the features and user stories for our app.
+That provided us with a great amount of detail as to how long each aspect would take to implement.
+    - Based off of this, and the project deadline, we worked backwards to create checkpoints at which each portion of the project would need to be completed.
+    - We decided to give ourselves a full day on the Thursday before we submitted the project to create our presentation.
+This meant that the app would need to be completed by Wednesday in the 2nd week at the latest.
+    - As styling was not part of the assessment criteria, we decided to leave that as an optional task if we were able to complete the full functionality of our apps MVP during the first week.
+We were able to meet that goal which left us with Monday and Tuesday of the 2nd week to add some styling as per our original timeline plan.
+    - We decided that Wednesday of the second week should be dedicated to compiling the documnetation and answering the short answers section of the project.

+### Timeline
+   #### Week 1
+        Monday
+            Project planning
+            Setting up Trello boards
+            Creating Github Workflow
+            Wireframing
+            Creating ERD
+            Scoping project
+            Creating User Stories
+        Tuesday -Wednesday
+            Creating Models, Views and Controllers
+            Deploy to Heroku
+        Thursday - Friday
+            Installing 3rd party gems
+            Testing with RSpec
+            Creating database relationships
+            Configuring views and controllers to implement full funtionality of the planned features
+   #### Week 2
+        Monday - Tuesday
+            Styling with Materialize
+            Refining and fixing bugs that were discovered through testing Wednesday
+            Documentation
+            Styling with Materialize
+            Refining and fixing bugs that were discovered through testing Thursday
+            Creating presentation
+            Final touches on app, minor modifications to configure Heroku.
+        Friday
+            Submission
+            Presentation

-##Screenshots of Trello board(s)
+## Screenshots of Trello board(s)

-#2.2 Requirements - Short Answer Questions
+# 2.2 Requirements - Short Answer Questions
-###To demonstrate your knowledge you are required to answer a set of short questions.
+### To demonstrate your knowledge you are required to answer a set of short questions.
 In your README.md file create a heading for each of the questions below and provide answers inline,

 1. What is the need (i.e. challenge) that you will be addressing in your project?
     - Currently there is no single community that provides a venue wide-ranging discussions on gear, bands and gigs.